datarevenue-berlin/OpenMLOps/tutorials/set-up-open-source-production-mlops-architecture-aws.md

 *How to deploy Jupyter Hub, MLFlow, Prefect, Dask, Feast and Seldon on EKS automatically.*

-It's likely that your machine learning team isn't using best practices.
+You might not have had the time to set up an architecture that allows you to follow machine learningbest practices.

-You know that there are tools like MLFlow, Prefect, Jupyter Hub and Feast that could make shipping new models faster and more reliable, but you're not quite sure how ot set everything up, and you don't have the time to figure it out.
-There are just too many tools to choose from.
+Many tools like MLFlow, Prefect, Jupyter Hub and Feast that can help you make shi models faster and more reliably, but you're not quite sure how ot set everything up, and you didn't find the the time yet to figure it out.
+There are seem to be too many tools to know about and choose from.

-We had the same problem.
+We had the same problem, took a lot of time and solved it.
 Instead of solving it just for our team, we wanted to solve it for others too.
-We evaluated most of MLOps tools on the market, and chose our favourite ones that were open source and played nicely together.
+We evaluated most of MLOps tools on the market, and chose our the best ones that were open source and played nicely together.

-We then created a series of scripts to fully automate the set up process.
+This tutorial guides you through all the scripts that will automatically set up the fully equipped MLOps infrastructure for you.

-The result: you can clone our repositories, change a few lines of configuration, run the scripts in your own AWS account, and have a replica of our **Open MLOps Architecture** running in a couple of hours.
+You can clone our repositories, change a few lines of configuration, run the scripts in your own AWS account, and have a replica of our **Open MLOps Architecture** running in a couple of hours.

 ## The result of following this guide